International Conference on Medical Accelerators and Particle Therapy held in Seville

 Professor Welsch added: “OMA has been a fascinating journey for all of us.
 It makes me incredibly proud to see the excellent research results of our Fellows here at this conference.
 They have followed a unique training programme, which I am sure will provide them with an excellent basis for their future careers.
 Medical accelerators is an exciting area of research and our research helps save lives and improve cancer therapy.”

-More information about the event and all talks can be found on the conference web page.
+More information about the conference and all talks can be found on the conference web page.
 The network is much obliged to CNA for hosting the conference and to all our Fellows who contributed to the success of the event.